ck645/GMM_intravessel/README.md

 ## R session info

-The code was run using R version 4.3.1
+The code was run using R version 4.3.1 (R Core Team, 2023).

 The following R packages are required to execute the code: